baldlow/smartFridge/README.md

 # Intro

 Welcome to **Feed the Fridge!** The objective of this game is to collect food and feed the "freindly" fridges!
 This is my first game jam and I had fun making this game!
+This was part of https://itch.io/jam/mini-jam-169-future

 # How to play